-- a) Maximise performance of all pupils by agreed assessment, feedback and appropriate target setting - b) To inform parents and other appropriate bodies - c) To involve pupils in their own assessment and target setting - d) Assessment, whether formative or summative, should always be supportive
+- 1. Maximise performance of all pupils by agreed assessment, feedback and appropriate target setting - 2.
+To inform parents and other appropriate bodies - 3.
+To involve pupils in their own assessment and target setting - 4.
+Assessment, whether formative or summative, should always be supportive

-Formal assessments relating to ability take place in the first term of U3 (or for new pupils joining the school in L4 and U4; PTE, PTM and PTS tests in the summer term.
+Formal assessments relating to ability take place as part of the admissions process for U3 (or for new pupils joining the school in L4 and U4.
+PTE, PTM and PTS tests take place in the summer term.
 These provide nationally standardised data and feed the "flight path model" of recording progress.